 Jenkins is a self-contained, open-source server that automates software-related tasks including building, testing, and deploying software.
-This section explains how you can configure Docker images of Qodana in Jenkins Multibranch Pipelines, and covers the following cases:
+This section explains how you can configure Qodana Docker images in Jenkins Multibranch Pipelines

 Prepare your project